 When we think of remixing, most likely it is remixing byway of material sampling that comes to mind (taking a piece of an actual music recording).
-But remix principles are also at play in terms of cultural citation (making reference to an idea, or a style, story, etc).
+But remix principles are also at play in terms of cultural citation (making reference to an idea, a style, or a story).
 The difference between these two forms of recycling content and concepts can be noticed when examining the forms of the medley and the megamix.
 The medley is usually performed by a band, while a megamix is composed in the studio usually by a DJ producer, who understands how to manipulate breaks on the turntables.
 When considering this difference and evaluating how sampling functions in the megamix (which is basically an extended mashup of many songs), it becomes evident that a remix in the strict sense of its foundational definition has to be materially grounded on a citation that can be quantified, in other words, measured because a remix is based on samples.
 While a sample is quantifiable, a cultural reference (citation) is not, and may not even be noticed by an audience, thus making the material performed appear original.
-Due to the ability to trace samples back to their sources, given that they are recordings, DJ producers quickly ran into trouble with copyright law: a lawyer could play a sample from a Hip Hop song, in direct juxtaposition with the source of the sample and prove on material grounds that the sample was an act of plagiarism.
+This is relevant to the fact that samples can be traced back to their sources, given that they are recordings.
+DJ producers, in the early days of sampling during the first half of the eighties quickly ran into trouble with copyright law: a lawyer could play a sample from a Hip Hop song, in direct juxtaposition with the source of the sample and prove on material grounds that the sample was an act of plagiarism.

 Proving this is more complicated with cultural citation.
-Let's consider Led Zeppelin in this case (who are a prime example used by Kirby Ferguson in "Everything is a Remix, Part 1").1 Zeppelin, as Ferguson demonstrates performed arguably straight-forward plagiarism within the tradition of covers and knock-offs, because as has by now been documented, they did not give proper credit to the musicians from whom they took large parts of compositions.
+Let's consider Led Zeppelin in this case (who are a prime example used by Kirby Ferguson in "Everything is a Remix, Part 1").2 Zeppelin, as Ferguson demonstrates, performed arguably straight-forward plagiarism within the tradition of covers and knock-offs, because as has by now been documented, they did not give proper credit to the musicians from whom they took large parts of compositions.
 Ferguson refers to covers and knock-offs as forms of "legal remixes."
 What these forms of recycling content actually share with remixes is intertextual citation-the embedding of ideas by way of direct or even indirect reference, which often is not materially grounded, but rather made possible through well calculated emulation.

-Examples of cultural citation in literature include Ulysses by James Joyce,2 which borrows or is inspired in part by Homer's Odyssey.3 Don Quixote by Manuel de Cervantes inspired Jorge Luis Borges to write "Pierre Menard, Author of the Quixote," a short story about an aspiring author whose goal was to rewrite Don Quixote word for word in order to make it afresh.4 In both cases, there is no direct taking of actual words configured in the same exact order, but rather a general or implicit reference to a previous cultural object that in turn validates the object a reader experiences.
+Examples of cultural citation in literature include Ulysses by James Joyce,3 which borrows or is inspired in part by Homer's Odyssey.4 Don Quixote by Manuel de Cervantes inspired Jorge Luis Borges to write "Pierre Menard, Author of the Quixote," a short story about an aspiring author whose goal was to rewrite Don Quixote word for word in order to make it afresh.5 In both cases, there is no direct taking of actual words configured in the same exact order, but rather a general or implicit reference to a previous cultural object that in turn validates the object a reader experiences.
 Kirby Ferguson's most recent video focusing on The Force Awakens makes a case for cultural citation by showing how JJ Abrahams is citing and appropriating ideas and plots from pre-existing sources, but not necessarily sampling as is often practiced in the selective remix.
 In brief, material sampling consists of taking something that has been previously arranged or composed in a specific way, and repurposes all or part of it to develop new meaning.
 Cultural citation consists of referencing indirectly or by emulation a previous existing work in order to develop new meaning.